Hyper-Dragon/ChessStats/docs/index.md

 ## Installation

-Download the latest version from the [Releases](https://github.com/Hyper-Dragon/ChessStats/releases) page, extract _ChessStats.exe_ and put it where you want it to go.  **Note that the cache and reporting directories are created relative to the executable's location**.
+Download the latest version from the [Releases](https://github.com/Hyper-Dragon/ChessStats/releases) page, extract _ChessStats.exe_/_ChessStats_ and put it where you want it to go.  **Note that the cache and reporting directories are created relative to the executable's location**.

 ## Usage